 PACKAGES: We have a yoga retreat package for everyone in order to customize your experience, and the cost of the package you choose is added to your BASE RATE.
-Our packages include Yoga & Adventure, Yoga & Rejuvenation, Yoga & Surfing, or the Pure Yoga package.
-For more information please read more about our Anamaya Retreat Packages.
+Our packages include Yoga & Adventure, Yoga & Rejuvenation, Yoga & Surfing, or Pure Yoga.
+For more information about these packages please visit Anamaya Retreat Packages (ARP’s).
 Or for those who are not totally into yoga, there’s no need to choose a yoga package at all – you can book all your activities and excursions A La Carte.
 We call it the Relaxation Retreat.

 We are also now offering a Scuba Certification and Yoga package to our guests who are interested in learning how to scuba dive… And a very special Couples Retreat package if you are traveling with that special someone.

 WORKSHOPS: We’re excited to offer our guests an Acro Yoga Workshop this week.